|Budget: $90m||Financed by: Constantin|

 |Overseas Gross: $111,900,000|

-Before release, the budget was promoted as $90 million and reduced to $75 million (more likely after tax rebates) when The Three Musketeers underperformed.
+Before release, the budget was promoted as closer to $90m and reduced to $75m (more likely after tax rebates) when The Three Musketeers underperformed.
 Financed by German company Constantin, with some assistance from German grants, Summit handled pre-sales that sold out every territory and limited Constantin’s exposure to the budget.
-Constantin distributed in Germany to a solid $16.1 million and surprisingly the strongest territory it played in was Japan with $24 million.
-The overseas total was $111.9 million across numerous distributors, where it pulled in mediocre to decent numbers in most markets.
-Summit distributed in the US and opened The Three Musketeers in 3,017 theaters to a poor $8,674,452 and actress Milla Jovovich lashed out at Summit through twitter (see below) for poorly marketing the pic.
-It placed #4 for the weekend when Paranormal Activity 3 opened and won the box office.
-The Three Musketeers sank 59.6% in its second weekend to $3,507,359 and closed its disappointing run with just $20,374,484.
-Summit would see back about $11.1 million after theaters take their percentage of the gross, which would cover less than half of their ad spend and leave their unreported acquisition cost in the red.
-Constantin posted a $3.4 million loss in 2011 after a strong slate of films, but pointed to Wickie and the Treasure of the Gods and The Three Musketeers for eating into their profits.
+Constantin distributed in Germany to a decent $16.1m and surprisingly the strongest territory it played in was Japan with $24m.
+The overseas total was $111.9m across numerous distributors, where it pulled in mediocre to decent numbers in most markets.
+Summit distributed in the US opened The Three Musketeers in 3,017 theaters to a poor $8,674,452 and it sank 59.6% in its second weekend to $3,507,359 and closed its disappointing run with just $20,374,484.
+Summit would see back just $11.1m after theaters take their percentage of the gross, which would cover less than half of their ad spend and leave their unreported acquisition cost in the red.
+Most distributors either broke even or made a slight profit on the film, with the exception of Summit.